Pakistan says Indian officials did not join foreign diplomats visiting LoC

 He said that "claims by Indian Army chief remain just that: 'claims'."
 Faisal is also accompanying the diplomatic corps to the LoC.

-The numbers and nationalities of the foreign diplomats visiting the LoC was not shared.
-Director General (DG) army’s media wing Maj Gen Asif Ghafoor said, "What good Indian High Commission is which can’t stand with its Army Chief?
-Indian High Commission staff didn’t have the moral courage to accompany fellow diplomats in Pakistan to the LOC," he said.
+The numbers and nationalities of the foreign diplomats visiting the LoC were not shared.
+Director General (DG) Army's media wing Maj Gen Asif Ghafoor said, "What good Indian High Commission is which can't stand with its Army Chief?
+Indian High Commission staff didn't have the moral courage to accompany fellow diplomats in Pakistan to the LOC," he said.

+"It is a challenge by Pakistan to India that the way diplomats and media visited the places, India should arrange a similar one-day visit to Kashmir and on their side of the LoC," Ghafoor told media.
+Briefing the diplomats and media, he claimed that 58 civilians were killed and 319 injured in 3,038 Indian ceasefire violations in 2018.

+"So far in 2019, there have been 2,608 ceasefire violations which have killed 44 civilians and injured 230 others," Ghafoor said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)